Ohio State vs. Michigan State College Basketball Game Preview

 The Buckeyes will roll if they shoot like a loss to Michigan.

-92–87 loss to Wolverine before the fun – it’s the regular season; It’s all exposition at this point for those two – Ohio State was on a fantastic roll as its shooting improved, being great out of three, and overcoming issues by creating shot after shot.
+92–87 loss to Wolverine before the fun – it’s the regular season; It’s all exposition at this point for those two – Ohio State was on a fantastic roll as its shooting improved, being great with three, and overcoming issues by creating shot after shot.

 Michigan State cannot keep up.

-Certainly, the Spartans brought energy and played well in a stunning win over Illinois, but this is not a great-shooting team in general and is way too likely to accidentally pull this off, but …
+Sure, the Spartans brought energy and played well in a great win over Illinois, but in general it’s not a great-shooting team and that’s the way, even by mistake to pull this off, but .. .

 Why Michigan State will win

-Did the Spartans find anything in wins over Indiana and Illinois in the previous week?
+Did the Spartans find anything in wins over Indiana and Illinois last week?

 What is going to happen